 The Music Spot has been supporting local schools for over 20 years.
-We have specially tailored Accessory Packs for students participating in the Instrumental Music Program at school, and we keep an up-to-date list of the particular books required by each local school.
+We have all the required Accessories for students participating in the Instrumental Music Program at school, and we keep an up-to-date list of the particular books required by each local school.

 If you would like to know more about School Music programs, we have compiled this helpful guide: